cybercongress/cyb-ts/roadmap.md

 We have to design complete app which will be lovable and simple.

+- [ ] Refresh game page (!)
+   Refresh the game page for new conditions
+- [ ] Comments in Kepler
+   Wrote a comment, the wrong chain was chosen in the Kepler.
+I pressed send a tranzaction, everything hung up and the text disappeared.
+It turned out that comments do not work at all through Kepler
+- [ ] Ledger network error
+   I tried to send a transaction through the ledger - there was a network error.
+It was possible to send only the second time.
+- [ ] The site should remember the position
+    When you scroll down and follow the link and then come back.
+The site does not remember the last position and you have to scroll down again and look for the place where you last clicked
 - [ ] Cybernomics: Fix GOL Supply, Add price from Uniswap.
 Remove EUL
 - [ ] Tests
   - [ ] connectability (поключение, разрешение)